dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/importing_responses.md

 ![Restoring a skipped form field.](../images/import_preview_4.png)

-Once everything looks good, press the &ldquo;Finish import&rdquo; button at the bottom of the page.
+Once everything looks good, press the "Finish import" button at the bottom of the page.
 If your import is successful, you will be redirected to the Responses page, where you will see a success notification.

 We import your responses in the background, so it might take a few minutes for you to see them.
 Don't worry: they should show up in your Responses page within a few minutes.